rcrossa/ProgramaciondeVanguardia/README.md

 ---

 ## Overview
-This repository contains coursework for the subject **Programación de Vanguardia**.
+This repository contains coursework for the subject **Vanguard Programming**.
 It focuses on modern Java development practices, testing, automation, and documentation.

 ## Features
 - Clear project structure